Skip to Content

 Michigan’s largest state park is Porcupine Mountains Wilderness State Park.
 This pristine wilderness has over 93 square miles of beautiful scenery.
 Numerous hiking trails lead to waterfalls, rivers, and amazing views of Lake Superior.

 225 campsites are located throughout the park.
-Two nights are recommended to be able to see this huge park.
+It is recommended that you stay for two nights to see this huge park.
 We suggest one night at the modern Union Bay Campground and the other at the rustic Presque Isle Campground.

-Lake of the Clouds, which has an ADA access trail, is one of the favorite spots to visit in the park.
+Lake of the Clouds, with an ADA-access trail, is one of the park’s favorite spots.
 We also recommend Summit Peak Observation Tower.

 Sunset at Porcupine Mountains Wilderness State Park